envoyproxy/gateway/site/content/en/v1.2/tasks/operations/customize-envoyproxy.md

 ## Customize EnvoyProxy IP Family

 You can customize the IP family configuration for EnvoyProxy via the EnvoyProxy Config.
-This allows the Envoy Proxy fleet to serve external client over IPv4 as well as IPv6.
+This allows the Envoy Proxy fleet to serve external clients over IPv4 as well as IPv6.

 The below configuration sets the `ipFamily` to `DualStack` to allow ingressing IPv4 as well as IPv6 traffic.